mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 client = OpenAI()
 ```

 This approach works when calling external models that support the Responses API (note that some older models don’t).
 However, it requires you to set environment variables for authentication.
+You also need access to an external model, something I didn't want to set up for this blog since Databricks has so many foundational ones available.

-**Wrapping Up predict**
+**Wrapping Up `predict()`**

 After the messages are translated, the model is called as usual.
 The final step is returning a response that matches the ResponsesAgentResponse schema: